 A traditional photograph might be worth a thousand words, but if you have been using social media for any time at all, you probably already know that digital images rarely tell the whole story.
 Users tend to post only the most flattering shots online, which can be deceiving.

-You may be taking a break from social media as long as the case is pending, but if a friend posts an image of you at brunch or sitting near a campfire, the insurance adjuster could use it against you.
+You may be taking a break from social media as long as the case is pending, but as your attorney can explain, if a friend posts an image of you at brunch or sitting near a campfire, the insurance adjuster could use it against you.
 He or she could argue that your injuries are not that severe, and since there are likely no photos of your friends helping you every step of the way, you might have a hard time refuting that argument.

 If you have enough money to attend brunch, your financial situation cannot be that dire.
 This is the kind of logic the opposing party might use to negotiate for a settlement that is much smaller than what you deserve.
 Again, there may not be photographic evidence of close friends treating you to a nice meal, but as long as there is evidence of you enjoying the meal, you can be sure the insurance adjuster will use it against you.